grandeljay/wordpress-mailjet-integration/README.txt

 A simple integration for Mailjet into WordPress.

 == Description ==
-A simple Mailjet integration for WordPress.
+A simple integration for Mailjet into WordPress.

 Integration for Mailjet is like any other Mailjet integration.
 It\'s aiming to be simple, lightweight, robust and customizable.